lucprincen/groltos-diary/Quests and leads.md

 - [ ] The [[Frozen Roses]] were interrogating Torrga for the location of the lantern and then killed her for it when she didn't know.
 - [ ] A man named Dzaan from [[Easthaven]] was looking for the elemental lantern to use it to find a certain titan.
 We can find him in a tavern called The Wet Trout.
 - [ ] Dzaan was in a bidding war for the lantern with someone named Avarice.

+### The Mad King
+- [ ] [[King Baerick Battlehammar]] apparently went mad after wearing armor and trinkets made of chardalyn.
+	- Madness not directly tied to chardalyn, as the king was turned into a derro.
+This was caused by mindflayer magic.
+	- We need someone with powerful healing abilities to lift this magic or curse from the king.
+	- We know of mages and cleric in Easthaven

 ## Completed
 ### Kobold mine